End-to-end journey digital transformation

 We began this project with a user survey and a set of user interviews to uncover the current state journey for our customers.
 We then used the current state journey to hold a cross-functional ideation workshop with our project team and project stakeholders where we brainstormed ways in which we can improve the customer journey and address known pain points digitally.

-We held a feature workshop with our cross-functional project team and stakeholders with the following goals:
+I co-led a feature workshop with our product journey owner that included our cross-functional project team and key business stakeholders with the following goals:

 - Prioritize moments that matter Determine which moments that matter will create the most impact for the user and the business